How Realtors Get Paid

 In Indiana, all commissions are paid to the Brokerage Firm who hold the Realtors license.
 So in my case, Century 21 Scheetz is the Brokerage Firm who holds my license.
 When I sell a house, the title company writes out the commission check to Century 21 Scheetz, not me.

-So after the Brokerage Firm receives the commission check from the title company after the closing, it will withhold the operating fees it charges its Realtors and then pay the Realtor her final commission.
+So after the Brokerage Firm receives the commission check from the title company, it will withhold the operating fees it charges its Realtors and then pay the Realtor her final commission.
 Operating fees are sometimes called desk fees or splits, but the fees cover the firm’s cost to do business, like building rent, administration and management expense, or marketing expenses.

-You can see from the chart above there is a lot dividing and sharing of the commission.
-If a home is listed for $350,000, you can expect the total commission of that home to be somewhere between $17,500 and $24,500 (depending on your market rates), but it will be shared between the seller’s and buyer’s Brokerage Firms, operating fees will be withheld and then the Realtors will receive their share of the commission.
+You can see there is a lot dividing and sharing of the commission.
+If a home is listed for $350,000, you can expect the total commission of that home to be somewhere between $17,500 and $24,500 (depending on your negotiated commissions), operating fees will be withheld and then the Realtors will receive their share of the commission.

 My true love is selling houses, after all I was a marketing executive for more than 25 years.
 I love marketing houses, but I am also happy to help buyers find their next home.
 If you’re ready to buy or sell a house, let’s talk!